atxFarley/aws_serverless/README.md

 See the API reference for the AWS Lambda functions [here](lambda/README.md).
 ## Tests
 ### Lambda
+Each function in [lambda/fieldtrackerfunctions](lambda/fieldtrackerfunctions) has test cases defined in an AppTest class.
+`mvn clean install` on each function builds and executes tests

 ### Angular UI
+Tests can be defined in  [ui/app/e2e](ui/app/e2e) and [ui/app/src/test.ts](ui/app/src/test.ts)
+Project contains the [.travis.yml](.travis.yml) required for [integration with Travis CI](https://angular.io/guide/testing#configure-project-for-travis-ci)

 ## Roadmap
 Items that the database design already supports  but __NOT__ built into the application services/UI yet: